dmaciel123/Landsat_Aquatic_Ref_Validation/README.md

 # Validity of the Landsat surface reflectance archive for aquatic science: Implications for cloud-based analysis

 This repository hosts the dataset and codes used to generate and evaluate accuracy of Landsat Collection 2 Level 2 products.
+The study aimed to validate de reflectance products of Level-2 Collection-2 for aquatic applications.

+Figure 01 demonstrate the main results (reflectance validation).

 For that, R-Code is provided to calculate Landsat accuracy based on in-situ water reflectance simulated to Landsat-5/TM, Landsat-7/ETM+, Landsat-8/OLI and Landsat-9/OLI-2.

 For reproduction of this study, users should first clone de GitHub repository and execute the R scripts.
 A .CSV file (Matchups.csv) is provided with the in-situ simulated reflectance and Landsat extracted data.